-The purpose of the CBDReporter.com is to help consumers shopping for CBD products to choose from authentic legitimate products.
-So, we are present basic reviews of the most popular CBD products along with some insight into some good basic buying criteria to observe when shopping for CBD.
+The purpose of the CBDReporter.com is to help consumers shopping for CBD products to choose from authentic products.
+So, we are presenting basic product summaries and overviews many of the most popular CBD products along with some insight into some good basic buying criteria to observe when shopping for CBD.
+Additionally, we accept advertising from CBD companies.

 Read These Tips Before Shopping For CBD